ichbinjakes/CSS-plus-md/README.md

 ### Add CSS framework classes to html produced from markdown

 The aim of this program is to add CSS classes to a html document produced from markdown.
+For example you can add `class="list-group"` from bootstrap to lists.
-The html can then be incorporated into a website with the same asthetics.
+The html can then be incorporated into a website for seamless asthetics.

 Requirements: